dgounaris/git-jira-action/README.md

 - token (a github token with write access to the github repo of interest)
 - owner (the owner of the repository)
 - repository (the name of the repository)
+- jiraBaseUrl (the base url for the jira project)
+- project (the jira project)
+- jiraEmail (the email of the jira account to use, which needs to have write access to the project)
+- jiraToken (an access token of the jira account to use)

 ## Usage